matn7/Google-Platform-Notes/flashcard/Microservices.md

 deployment of Java applications, including microservices.
 With Spring Boot, you can build self-container, executable JAR files instead of the traditional WAR or EAR files.
 These JAR files contain all the dependencies and configurations required to run the microservice.
 This approach eliminates the need for external web servers or application servers.
-- Provides a range of built-in features and integrations such as auto-configuration, dependency injection, and support for various cloud platforms.
+- Provides a range of built-in features and integrations such as autoconfiguration, dependency injection, and support for various cloud platforms.
 - Provides an embedded Tomcat, Jetty, or Undertow server, which can run the microservice directly without the need for a separate server installation.